hp2304/Digital-Image-Processing/A12/README.md

-# Fast Cosine Transform: Algorithm to Compute FCT
+# Fast Cosine Transform: Algorithm to Compute DCT

 ## Problem Statement
 - Implement FCT (Fast Cosine Transform) algorithm to calculate Discrete Cosine Transform of input image.
 DCT is used heavily in **Image Compression**.